-Sadly, I’m not only allergic to pollen (and all the spring triggers), I’m also allergic to my two dogs.
-With a house full of kids, it’s better to have an allergy action plan in place, and take preventative measures before the problems start.
+Sadly, I’m not only allergic to pollen (and all the spring triggers), I’m also allergic to my three dogs.
+With a house full of kids, it’s better to have an allergy action plan in place and take preventative measures before the problems start.

 However, some children and adults can be allergic to more than one pollen or trigger, thus having symptoms at various times throughout the year.
 Most children who suffer from hay fever feel a noted shift in symptoms around the same time every year, though.
-During tee ball season, Jackson always needs his allergy meds.
+During lacrosse season, Jackson always needs his allergy meds.

-- Allergies do tend to run in families.
-If one parent has allergies, there’s a 25% chance a child will too!
-And if your child is lucky enough to have two sneezers for parents, the risk of developing allergies soars to over 60%.
+Allergies prompt 17 million visits to the doctor every year, peaking in the spring and fall.
+So if your kids suddenly have watery eyes or runny noses, especially after soccer or baseball practice, you might have an allergy sufferer in the house.
+And allergies do tend to run in families.
+If one parent has allergies, there’s a 25 percent chance a child will too!
+And if your child is lucky enough to have two sneezers for parents, the risk of developing allergies soars to over 60 percent!